USDA-ARS-GBRU/q2_itsxpress/README.rst

 Requirments/Dependencies
 ________________________

-In order to consider installing q2-itsxpress, it is **required to install qiime2.**
+In order to consider installing Q2-itsxpress, it is **required to install qiime2.**

 Here is the installation page to install qiime at <https://docs.qiime2.org/2018.6/install/>

-Once qiime2 has been installed, you can now install the dependices for ITSxpress.
+Once qiime2 has been installed, you can now install the dependices for Q2-itsxpress.

-**Make sure you are in your qiime2 environment when installing the dependices and ITSxpress-qiime2.**
+**Make sure you are in your qiime2 environment when installing the dependices and Q2-itsxpress.**

-ITSxpress-qiime2
+Q2-itsxpress
 ________________

 To install the ITSxpress plugin for qiime, a few steps are needed.